 You hear a lot of conflicting information about antibiotics these days.
 Your kid gets a cold and a friend tells you, “It could be a sinus infection – you need to get her some antibiotics!”
 You get your pediatrician to prescribe something, whereupon another friend tells you, “That stuff is dangerous!
 Pretty soon all the germs will be immune to them!”

 What’s a conscientious parent to do?
-Dr. Victoria Regan, a pediatrician affiliated with Children’s Memorial Hermann Hospital, gave us the 411.
+Dr. Victoria Regan, a pediatrician at Children’s Memorial Hermann Pediatrics – West University, gave us the 411.

 Antibiotic resistance is growing.
 Many patients demand antibiotics for viral illnesses like the common cold, but antibiotics cannot treat viruses.
 This overuse has resulted in more resistant bacteria.
 Unfortunately, some strains of deadly bacteria have become resistant to all antibiotics, making treatment very difficult.